-Translated from french with Deepl (please notify us of errors)
+Translated from french (please notify us of errors)

-Lentils have been cultivated since the birth of agriculture in Mesopotamia, around 10,000 years ago.
-With their rich nutritional qualities (in particular their high protein content), these leguminous plant seeds were part of the staple diet of all ancient peoples: Egyptians, Jews, Greeks and Romans.
-We all know the biblical story of Esau who, returning hungry to the family tent, swapped his birthright for a plate of lentils.[1]
+Lentils have been cultivated since the dawn of agriculture in Mesopotamia, around 10,000 years ago.
+Thanks to their high nutritional value, particularly their rich protein content, these leguminous seeds formed a staple food for many ancient societies: Egyptians, Jews, Greeks and Romans.
+The biblical episode of Esau is well known: returning famished to the family tent, he trades his birthright for a dish of lentils.[1]

-But lentils don’t just appease hunger.
-Pliny the Elder noted their curative qualities: they were said to heal ulcers of all kinds and to keep the eater in good spirits.[2]
+But lentils did more than simply satisfy hunger.
+Pliny the Elder also attributes medicinal virtues to them: they were said to heal ulcers of all kinds and to ensure a balanced temperament in those who consumed them.[2]

-A substitute for meat for the poor, lentils were often scorned by the rich… It was probably not a refined enough dish for Apicius, who only gave three recipes for it.[3]
+A substitute for meat among the poorer classes, lentils were often looked down upon by the wealthy.
+They were probably not considered a sufficiently refined dish by Apicius, who records only three lentil recipes.[3]

 The Underworld and wealth

-They are associated with mourning and the god of the Underworld, Pluto to the Romans.
-However, this divine name is of Greek origin and means ‘the rich’ (Πλούτων), as he also watched over underground riches, gold and other precious metals… Similarly, the shape (and sometimes the colour) of the lenses were reminiscent of coins.
+Lentils are associated with mourning and with the god of the Underworld, Pluto in Roman tradition.
+Yet this divine name is of Greek origin and means “the rich one” (Πλούτων), since the god was also thought to preside over underground wealth, gold and precious metals hidden beneath the earth.
+In the same way, their flattened shape could evoke that of coins.

 Cotechino con lenticchie

-But it’s in Italy, particularly in the north, that lentils have kept their lucky charms: they’re a must on the table on New Year’s Eve or New Year’s Day, accompanied by the famous cotechino or zampone, pork sausages typical of the Modena region.
+It is above all in Italy, and particularly in the north of the country, that lentils have retained their aura as a symbol of good fortune.
+They are an essential feature of the table on New Year’s Eve or New Year’s Day, often served with the famous cotechino or zampone, pork sausages typical of the Modena region.

 As the Italian saying goes: Lenticchie a capodanno, fortuna tutto l’anno![4]